Skip to main content

 Completion Date: April 2025

-The outdoor dining and trading area was expanded with new timber decking, café umbrellas, bench seating, bike racks, and dining tables.
+• Public Realm Upgrades: Expanded outdoor dining and trading areas featuring timber decking, café umbrellas, seating, bike racks and dining tables.

 Client